EDUCBA Logo

 Create a Named Range by utilizing the Name Manager

-• Navigate to the Formulas tab and then proceed towards Define Name Group and then click on Name Manager.
+• Navigate to the Formulas tab, proceed toward Define Name Group, and click on Name Manager.

 Name Range Example 2-1